 - Food and Wine (and Beer!)
 Walking and Trolley Tour: Historic Old Town San Diego

-THINGS TO DO – BEYOND DOWNTOWN SAN DIEGO
+THINGS TO DO IN SAN DIEGO (GREATER SAN DIEGO AREA)

 VISIT OTHER VIBRANT NEIGHBORHOODS